Fryuni/inox-tools/docs/src/content/docs/modular-station.md

 };
 ```

 The API might be `null` if the integration is not present.
-In that case you can instantiate and add the integration yourself if you need the functionality.
-If it is optional, then just use the optional API.
+If needed, you can instantiate and add the integration yourself or use the optional API.

 ### With Astro Integration Kit (the fun way)